humitos/ReminderFather/README.md

 I would like to have these features:

 * When you are navigating a Issue on Github, have the same behaviour than in Slack `Remind me about this in` with a couple of options.
-So, you read an issue in Github right now, but you already know that the solution won't be in the next month and you don't want to forget to take a look in two month now.
+So, you read an issue in Github right now, but you already know that the solution won't be in the next month and you don't want to forget to take a look in two month from now.

 * Once you send a reminder to the app, it would check the metadata of event (URL, Website, Name, Hour, GPS, etc) and will decide which method of reminder this event should be: email, SO notification, Telegram message, recordium light, Slack message, or another and will send them when the reminder happens